Worldbuilding: Types of constructed worlds

 Constructed worlds are not always limited to one type of story.
-Lawrence Watt-Evans and Steven Brust created Ethshar and Dragaera, respectively, for role-playing games before using them as settings for novels.
+Lawrence Watt-Evans, Steven Brust and Robert Kurvitz created Ethshar, Dragaera, and Disco Elysium respectively, for role-playing games before using them as settings for novels.
 M. A. R. Barker originally designed Tékumel well before the advent of role-playing games, but many gamers, including Barker himself, have used it as a setting for such games.

 A shared universe is a fictional universe that can be used by different authors.
 Examples of shared universes include the Star Wars expanded universe, the Arrowverse and campaign settings developed specifically for role-playing games.
-One of the oldest of these is Oerth, developed for the Dungeons and Dragons Greyhawk setting.
+One of the oldest of these is Oerth, developed for the Dungeons & Dragons' Greyhawk setting.
 Forgotten Realms is another such D&D setting, originally a homebrew campaign world by Ed Greenwood.